IepIweidieng/TJAPlayer3/tja.md

 #### Command Late Effect Scope

 A command may have some effects applied only when their approach phase is reached.
 These effects are defined as the late effects.
-The late effect scope is defined by the targetted game objects which are affected by the late effects.
+The late effect scope is defined by the targeted game objects which are affected by the late effects.

 The approach phase of a command occurs before the head of their defined beat position by a specified time or beat duration (if any) or no duration.

-*Proposal*: Allow the late effect scope to be overridden for branch-scoped commands targetting notes & bar lines, see [*Proposal*: Command Modifier](#proposal-command-modifier).
+*Proposal*: Allow the late effect scope to be overridden for branch-scoped commands targeting notes & bar lines, see [*Proposal*: Command Modifier](#proposal-command-modifier).

 #### Command Effect Target

-Commands only affect their targetting game objects.
+Commands only affect their targeting game objects.
 The target of each command can be any (including none) of:

 * Notes, including fake/dummy notes.
 * Bar lines, including fake/dummy bar lines.
 * Judgment mark(s).
 There may be multiple judgment marks for a single player when, *e.g.*, [the `#SPLITLANE` command](#splitlane--mergelane) is used or (*Proposed*) [the `#JPOSSCROLL` command](#jposscroll) is used inconsistently in any layers defined by [the `#LAYER` command](#proposal-layer).
 * Note field(s): Any effects affecting the default scrolling path of notes and bar lines.
 There may be multiple note fields for a single player when there are multiple judgment marks.
-* Gameplay screen: Any other visible effects not directly targetting the above objects.
+* Gameplay screen: Any other visible effects not directly targeting the above objects.

 ### `#BMSCROLL` / `#HBSCROLL` / `#NMSCROLL`